List of first overall Major League Baseball draft picks

 In 1965, Rick Monday became MLB's first draft pick after being selected by the Kansas City Athletics.
-Jackson Holliday is the most recent first overall pick; he was drafted by the Baltimore Orioles in 2022.
+Eli Willits is the most recent first overall pick; he was drafted by the Washington Nationals in 2025.
 Overall, 23 of the 50 picks before 2015 have participated in the All-Star Game, and four (Bob Horner, Darryl Strawberry, Bryce Harper, and Carlos Correa) have won the Rookie of the Year Award.
 Twenty-five of the fifty picks before 2015 have been drafted from high schools, one has been drafted out of the Independent American Association, and the others were drafted from universities.
-To date, Arizona State University and Vanderbilt University are the only schools from which multiple number-one overall draft picks have been chosen.
+To date, Arizona State University, Vanderbilt University, Louisiana State University, and Oregon State University are the only schools from which multiple number-one overall draft picks have been chosen.
 No first overall pick was inducted into the National Baseball Hall of Fame until 2016, when Ken Griffey Jr. was inducted with a record 99.3 percent of votes cast.
-Griffey has since been joined by two other top picks: Chipper Jones, inducted in 2018; and Harold Baines, elected in December 2018 and inducted in July 2019.
+Griffey has since been joined by three other top picks: Chipper Jones, inducted in 2018; Harold Baines, elected in December 2018 and inducted in July 2019, and Joe Mauer, inducted in 2024.

-In the 58 drafts that have taken place through 2022, 22 of the 30 MLB franchises have had the first pick at least once.
-The Toronto Blue Jays, St. Louis Cardinals, Los Angeles Dodgers, San Francisco Giants, Cleveland Guardians, Cincinnati Reds, Boston Red Sox, and Colorado Rockies have never had the first pick.
-The Montreal Expos never had the first pick, but the Nationals, their successor, have had it twice.
+In the 60 drafts that have taken place through 2024, 23 of the 30 MLB franchises have had the first pick at least once.
+The Toronto Blue Jays, St. Louis Cardinals, Los Angeles Dodgers, San Francisco Giants, Cincinnati Reds, Boston Red Sox, and Colorado Rockies have never had the first pick.
+The Montreal Expos never had the first pick, but the Nationals, their successor, have had it three times.
 The Oakland Athletics have never had the first pick, but the Kansas City Athletics, their predecessor, had the first pick in MLB draft history.
-The New York Mets, San Diego Padres, Houston Astros, and Pittsburgh Pirates have each had the first pick five times, and the Seattle Mariners and Tampa Bay Rays have each had the first pick four times.
+The Pittsburgh Pirates have had the first overall pick a record six times, while the New York Mets, San Diego Padres, and Houston Astros have each had the first overall pick five times.